gperreymond/ministack/README.md

       - name: 'worker-2'
 ```

-This is a full example if you decide to use all the custom values:
+This is a full example if you decide to use all the custom values.
+You can find a full usage into __examples/europe-paris__.
+This approach let you really customize nomad, and adding __plugins__.
+Plugins are pieces of docker compose services you managed and integrate into the stack.
+You will find traefik as plugin into this example.

 ```yaml
 name: 'nomad-customized'